 - Discuss your interests with your faculty advisor or instructor of relevant courses.

-- Meet with the Director of Undergraduate Studies to see if they know about any research opportunities in the department.
+- Meet with your faculty mentor or the Director of Undergraduate Studies to see if they know about any research opportunities in the Brooks School.

 - Email professors whose research interests you and ask to meet with them.
 Do not send mass e-mails to professors.
 Send individual messages to faculty members and mention the work that they do and explain how it matches your interests.
 They need to know that you have done your homework about their program.